27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Things to do in Miami Beach photo of a classic car on Ocean Drive in South Beach Miami.

-Vintage car outide of South Beach hotel on Ocean Drive
+Vintage car outside of a South Beach hotel on Ocean Drive

 Although South Beach is known to be the playground for the wealthy and celebrities, it also continues to draw many tourists, who may not be high rollers.

 Along the road are many renowned international restaurants.
-Eateries here can be extremely pricey, although, there are less expensive options available.
-If you do decide to eat on this side of town double-check your receipt, usually, the tip is included on your bill.
+Eateries here can be extremely pricey, although there are less expensive options available.
+If you do decide to eat on this side of town, double-check your receipt; usually, the tip is already included on your bill.

 Insider tip: Anywhere that advertises 2 for 1 is actually per person.
 Avoid my mistake and fall for this overly expensive trap of ordering cocktails.